Horse Racing Tips

 Henderson has won the Queen Mother Champion Chase six times – joint-most with Tom Dreaper and Paul Nicholls.
 While he’s also sent out two wins in both the Stayers’ Hurdle and Gold Cup.

-But the Grand National is a race that has evaded Henderson.
+The Grand National is a race that has evaded Henderson.
 Despite having sent out 20 runners in the world’s greatest steeplechase, he’s only seen five complete and has never placed in the race.

 He’s not won the Scottish or Welsh equivalents either, but then again, you probably don’t associate too many stayers with Henderson.
 Bobs Worth may have won three Cheltenham Festival races, including the Gold Cup, but he’s the main one that falls into that category.